oismaelash/payment-simulator/CONTRIBUTING.md

 /**
  * PayPal gateway adapter
- * Suporta qualquer evento que tenha um arquivo JSON correspondente em:
+ * Supports any event that has a corresponding JSON file in:
  *   packages/gateways/paypal/payloads/{event}.json
  */
 export class PayPalAdapter implements GatewayAdapter {